swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 %6 = tail call swiftcc { i64, i64 } @"dispatch thunk of Swift.Actor.unownedExecutor.getter : Swift.UnownedSerialExecutor"(%objc_object* swiftself %5, %swift.type* %2, i8** %4)
 ```

-### Making fast path inlinable

-For this to be useful the compiler first needs to be able to reason about the value of the current executor based on the isolation of the surrounding function.
-Then, an inlinable pre-check for `swift_task_isCurrentExecutor()` can be inserted allowing the isolated deallocating `deinit` to be inlined into the non-isolated one.

 ### Improving extended stack trace support

-Developers who put breakpoints in the isolated deinit might want to see the call stack that lead to the last release of the object.
+Developers who put breakpoints in the isolated deinit might want to see the call stack that led to the last release of the object.
 Currently, if switching of executors was involved, the release call stack won't be shown in the debugger.

 ### Implementing API for synchronously scheduling arbitrary work on the actor

-The introduced runtime function has calling convention optimized for the `deinit` use case, but using a similar runtime function with a slightly different signature, one could implement an API for synchronously scheduling arbitrary work on the actor:
+Added runtime function has calling convention optimized for the `deinit` use case, but using a similar runtime function with a slightly different signature, one could implement an API for synchronously scheduling arbitrary work on the actor:

 ```swift
 extension Actor {